Logius-standaarden/API-Design-Rules/DesignRules.md

          <li>No sensitive information in URIs</li>
          <li>Use CORS to control access</li>
          </ol>
          Furthermore the module describes best practices for security headers, browser-based applications, and other HTTP configurations.
-These best practices Must be considerd and the considerations SHOULD be published in the API documentation.
-Hence the transport security is the baseline for REST API resources and the data concerned is a vital asset of the government the rules and best practices are condiderd the minimal security principles, concepts and technologies to apply.
+These best practices MUST be considered and the considerations SHOULD be published in the API documentation.
+Hence the transport security is the baseline for REST API resources and the data concerned is a vital asset of the government the rules and best practices are condidered the minimal security principles, concepts and technologies to apply.
       </dd>
       <dt>Implications</dt>
       <dd>